-Thirty-two years ago, Canadian-born photographer David Haskell opened his first photography studio in Toronto, Canada.
+Thirty-five years ago, Canadian-born photographer David Haskell opened his first photography studio in Toronto, Canada.
 He quickly established himself as a trendsetter in the photographic field.
 Haskell's professional lifestyle and photographic career began with Revlon at the age of nineteen.

-Twenty-eight years ago, Haskell moved to the USA where he spent his time in the major photographic markets.
+Thirty-one years ago, Haskell moved to the USA where he spent his time in the major photographic markets.
 Working with some of the largest companies, organizations, and high profile personalities in the world, Haskell's work has now been published in over seventy countries and can be seen in North America's major market publications, advertising outlets, and galleries daily.

 Haskell has been labeled a visionary and photographer that has a true talent for bringing out the individual personality of his subjects.